-An airfoil-shaped flaps selector switch is located on the CCSP.
+Flaps are manually controlled using the airfoil-shaped flaps selector switch located on the CCSP.
 The selector switch is marked and has detents at three positions: UP, 50%, and 100%.
 Setting the switch to the desired position will cause the flaps to extend or retract to the appropriate setting.